magic-light-team/Pesarak/README.md

 * convert project code to TypeScript
 * use Angular or React
 * using React native for mobile version
+* make level designer and save level in file (json file)

 # Problems
 - [ ] Read local json file => we use online [`MyJson`](http://myjson.com/)